cmccaulee/hatch_and_hackle/README.md

-# hatch_and_hackle
+# Hatch & Hackle
-An application for tracking fly box inventory and fly tying materials
+An application intended to help fly fishers keep track of all their flies and fly tying materials.